ERDERA/OFCO_thesaurus/README.md

 An adapted version is used: Disability_Orphanet_annotations.xml ([`Disability_Orphanet_annotations.xml`](data/input/Disability_Orphanet_annotations.xml))

 ## OUTPUT
-A script has been done to parse "Disability_Orphanet_annotations.xml" and "OFCO_thesaurus.owl" and produce a version of "en_funct_consequences.xml" but only with ORDO IRI for diseases concepts and OFCO IRI for disabilities concept : "Diseases_annotated_with_OFCO.owl"
+- A script has been done to parse "Disability_Orphanet_annotations.xml" and "OFCO_thesaurus.owl" and produce a version of "en_funct_consequences.xml" but only with ORDO IRI for diseases concepts and OFCO IRI for disabilities concept : "Diseases_annotated_with_OFCO.owl"

 ([`Diseases_annotated_with_OFCO.owl`](data/output/Diseases_annotated_with_OFCO.owl)) Diseases_annotated_with_OFCO.owl : a RDF/OWL file containing "Diseases" (ORDO IRI based) annotated with OFCO thesaurus IRI.

+- A script has been done to convert the OWL thesaurus OFCO_thesaurus.owl into CSV file, including ICF mappings : OFCO_thesaurus_ICF.csv

+- A script has been done to check ICF URI within OFCO_thesaurus_ICF.csv and generate a report : OFCO_ICF_validation_report.txt

 ## Testing Method
 ORDO has been used. ([`ORDO_en_4.7.owl`](https://sciences.orphadata.com/ordo/))